gabrivoy/NamedEntityRecognition/README.md

 python -m pytests
 ```

-To execute all of them.
-From there, you can just watch tem execute and (hopefully) pass!
+This snippet of code will execute all of them.
+From there, you can just watch them execute and (hopefully) pass!